white-lab/protocols/protocols/py_immunoprecipitation.md

           * Start with 1-2 μL of buffer for unlabeled samples.
           * Start with 5-10 μL of buffer for labeled samples.
 3. Add sample to beads.
-4. Incubate on rotator overnight at 4°C.
+4. Incubate on rotator overnight at 4 °C.
 5. Spin down at 6500 rpm for 1 minute.
-6. Remove and save supernatant, store in -80°C.
+6. Remove and save supernatant, store in -80 °C.
 7. Wash beads with 400 μL iTRAQ IP buffer.
     1. Add buffer.
     2. Spin down at 6500 rpm for 1 minute.